markonoo/astrovela-app/DESIGN_INTEGRATION_ANALYSIS.md

-# Design Integration Analysis - Companion App
+# Design Integration Analysis - Aura App

 ## Executive Summary

-The Companion App design is **partially integrated** with the existing codebase.
+The Aura App design is **partially integrated** with the existing codebase.
 While it uses the same color palette and component library, there are opportunities to improve consistency by leveraging the existing design tokens and patterns more fully.

 ---